-Falk Laboratory School, a coeducational K-8 laboratory school in Pittsburgh, Pennsylvania, is seeking a full-time, dynamic 4th and 5th grade Teacher for the next academic year, beginning August 2019.
+Falk Laboratory School, a coeducational K-8 laboratory school in Pittsburgh, Pennsylvania, seeks one full-time, experienced, dynamic, making teacher, for the next academic year, beginning August 2019.

-A Master's Degree and a degree in elementary education or equivalent coursework are required.
+Elementary/Middle School technology or makerspace teaching experience or equivalent coursework is required and a Master's Degree preferred.
 Broad experience is advantageous, as partnering across disciplines and grade levels is valued at our school.
-Highly creative work experience in the field of elementary education is an asset.
+Highly creative work experience in the field of making and technology is an asset.

-For full consideration, submit (1) a letter of application, (2) a resume, (3) an educational philosophy that includes ideal classroom experiences, (4) three letters of recommendation, (5) official transcripts, and (6) PA instructional certificate or equivalent.
+For full consideration, submit (1) a letter of application, (2) a resume, (3) an educational philosophy that includes ideal classroom experiences in making and technology (4) three letters of recommendation, (5) official transcripts, (6) PA instructional certificate or equivalent.

-Materials should be uploaded electronically to: http://www.education.pitt.edu/facultvsearch .
-Letters of inquiry or questions can be sent to David Ross, email@example.com Tina Mattis, firstname.lastname@example.org .
+Materials should be uploaded electronically to: http://www.education.pitt.edu/facultysearch .
+Letters of inquiry or questions can be sent to David Ross, firstname.lastname@example.org or Tina Mattis, email@example.com .
 Review of applications will begin March 1, 2019, and continue through April 30, 2019, or until the position is filled.